Stable Restoration and Separation of Approximately Sparse Signals: Application Examples

 \subsection{Simultaneous denoising and declicking}

 In this example, we attempt the recovery of a speech signal that has been corrupted by a combination of additive Gaussian noise and impulse noise.
+The main goal of this example is to illustrate the performance of our algorithms and not to benchmark the performance relative to existing methods; a detailed performance and restoration-complexity comparison with existing methods for simultaneous denosing and declicking is left for future work.

-To this end, we corrupt a 9.5\,s segment (44\,100\,kHz and 16\,bit) from the speech signal in~\cite{RB07} by adding zero-mean i.i.d.\ Gaussian noise and impulse noise.
-The variance of the additive noise is chosen such that the mean-squared error (MSE) between the $L$-dimensional original audio signal~$\outputvec$ and the noisy version $\tilde{\outputvec}$, defined as
+We corrupt a 9.5\,s segment (44\,100\,kHz sampling rate and 16\,bit precision) from the speech signal in~\cite{RB07} by adding zero-mean i.i.d.\ Gaussian noise and impulse noise.
+The amplitudes of the audio signal has been normalized to the range $[-1,1]$.
+The variance of the additive noise is chosen such that the signal-to-noise ratio (SNR) between the $L$-dimensional original audio signal~$\outputvec$ and the noisy version $\tilde{\outputvec}$, defined as

-is $-30$ decibel (dB).
+is $10.7$\,dB.
 The impulse interference (used to model the clicking artifacts in the audio signal) is generated as follows: We corrupt 10\% of the samples and chose the locations of the random clicks, which are modeled by the interference vector \error, uniformly at random.
-We then generate the clicks at these locations by adding i.i.d.\ zero-mean Gaussian random samples with variance 0.1 to the noisy signal (whose maximum amplitude was normalized to +1).
+We then generate the clicks at these locations by adding i.i.d.\ zero-mean Gaussian random samples with variance $0.1$ to the noisy signal.
+The resulting SNR is $0.31$\,dB.

 \paragraph{Recovery procedure}